shardtypants/empower/site/content/contact/_index.md

 ---
 title: "Contact"
-logo: "/img/logo.svg"
+logo: "/img/empower_skinny.png"
 contact_entries:
-  - heading: Location
-    text: "3153 Lynn Avenue, South San Francisco, California 94080"
-  - heading: Working hours
+  - heading: Locations
-    text: "Monday – Saturday: 9AM – 7PM We’re closed on Sundays"
+    text: "."
 ---

-We’d love to get in touch with you and hear your ideas and questions.
-We strive to grow and improve constantly and your feedback is valuable for us.
+We’d love to get in touch with you and discuss your student's needs.

+Currently serving Montgomery County, MD and Washington, DC students.

-<h3 class="f4 b lh-title mb2">How can I get…?</h3>
+<h3 class="f4 b lh-title mb2">info@empoweracademics.com</h3>

-You can also use the form below for any inquiries about coffee availability, monthly subscriptions and scheduling a 1-on-1 session with our baristas.
-Don’t be shy, drop us a line!
+You can also use the form below for inquiries about our services, availability, and scheduling 1-on-1 sessions.